charxhit/recaptcha-manager/source/index.rst

 Some other core features of recaptcha-manager are summarized below:

-* **Quick Integration** - Supports API of popular captcha solving services like Anticaptcha, 2Captcha and CapMonster
+* **Quick Integration** - Supports API of popular captcha solving services like Anticaptcha, 2Captcha and CapMonster.
+Supports Windows, UNIX, and macOS.
 * **Flexibility** - Works equally well on applications requiring 2-3 captchas a minute as well as those requiring 40+ captchas a minute
 * **Adaptability** - Can readjust even if your applications' rate of requesting captchas drastically changes midway
 * **Unification** - If you use multiple captcha solving services, then you can use all of them simultaneously using recaptcha-manager, or switch between them incase of an error.
 * **Efficiency** - Apart from sending HTTP requests to communicate with the solving service's API in a separate background process, the requests are also sent asynchronously so that the service response times do not slow down scripts requiring a high volume of recaptchas

 .. note:: This package uses multiprocessing to spawn a service process which handles captcha requests in the background.
-Therefore, your main code must be under a ``if __name__ == "__main__"`` clause (more information `here <https://docs.python.org/3/library/multiprocessing.html#programming-guidelines>`_).
+Therefore, your main code must be under a ``if __name__ == "__main__"`` clause (more information `here <https://docs.python.org/3/library/multiprocessing.html#programming-guidelines>`_) if you are running on Windows.
 A very simple example of how to do this is given below:

    .. code-block:: python